MicrosoftDocs/power-platform/power-platform/well-architected/what-is-power-well-architected.md

 ---
-title: How to use the Power Well-Architected documentation
+title: How to use the Power Platform Well-Architected documentation
-description: Learn about Power Well-Architected, the pillars of architectural excellence, and how the documentation is organized.
+description: Learn about Power Platform Well-Architected, the pillars of architectural excellence, and how the documentation is organized.
 author: robstand
 ms.author: rstand
 ms.reviewer: robstand